nixworks/public/news/2017/04/12/protests-in-south-africa-julius-malema-addresses-a-large-multi-racial-crowd-in-pretoria-before-their-march-on-the-union-buildings.md

 ### [2017-04-12](/news/2017/04/12/index.md)

-# Protests in South Africa.
-Julius Malema addresses a large, multi-racial crowd in Pretoria before their march on the Union buildings.
+# Protests in South Africa: Julius Malema addresses a large, multi-racial crowd in Pretoria before their march on the Union buildings.

 PRETORIA, April 12 (ANA) – Economic Freedom Fighters (EFF) leader Julius Malema on Wednesday urged activists from several opposition parties to observe strict discipline in the anti-Zuma march to Union Buildings in Pretoria.
 “You follow the road that has been given to us.
 You follow leaders.
 If you go and use other routes, and they &hellip;